virtuelleakademie/ki-lehre-refresher/notes/computational-theories-of-learning.md

 ### Overview

-Predictive processing (PP), developed by Karl Friston, Andy Clark, and others, proposes that the brain is fundamentally a *prediction machine*.
+Predictive processing (PP), developed by Karl Friston and others, proposes that the brain is fundamentally a *prediction machine*.
 The brain maintains a hierarchical generative model of the world and constantly generates predictions about incoming sensory signals.

 ### The free energy principle